-If your unit needs side-to-side leveling, you may make a step leveling ramp (Figure 6) using 1" x 6" or 2" x 6" boards of varying lengths.
+Check the camping trailer levelness from side-to-side.
+If it is off level more than 2", you may make a step leveling ramp (Figure 6) using 1" x 6" or 2" x 6" boards of varying lengths.
 Pull forward or back onto the leveling ramp until the tire on the low side is level.
 If the unit is off level less than 2", levelness can be achieved by adjusting the stabilizing jacks.
 You will have two or four stabilizing jacks, depending on the unit.